|My Favourite Planet > English > Europe > Greece > Northern Aegean > Samos > |

 It is a fine collection but neither substantial or especially important, and apart from the colossal 4.8 metre high kouros statue, most of the exhibits, although fascinating, are small or fragmentary.
 This is mainly due to the fact that most of the more historically and artistically important archaeological objects found on Samos (including those from the famous Sanctuary of Hera) are now in other museums around the world (e.g. Athens and Berlin).

 Summer (1 April - 31 October):

 Winter (1 November - 30 April):

 An excellent book about the ancient history and archaeology of Samos, and the background to the exhibits in the island's archaeological museums, has been produced by the Latsis Foundation in Athens.

 The large, lavishly illustrated volume is part of a series of books about Greek archaeological museums produced as limited editions.
-It is not on sale, but you can read the e-books in Greek and English at:
+They are not on sale, but you can read them as e-books in Greek and English at:

 Face to face.